sigurf/electoral_simulation/README.md

         + party_color_csv: *csv containing colors per party* (see Norwegian_party_colors.csv)
         + map_json: *json feature_collection map of with same counties as rest of data* (see Norway_map.json)

-Add additional data to the Data-folder if useful.s
+Add additional data to the Data-folder if useful.

+Support-folder contains Tools-class with some useful static methods which can be useful when generating election outcome of new electoral systems.

 ## Credits